 Starting with release 8.5.009.14, Genesys Info Mart uses connection pooling to improve extraction performance, by reusing idle connections from the pool to extract from additional tables in the same IDB.
 Paradoxically, the use of a connection pool might appear to increase the number of connections used during extraction, because connections are not closed when extraction from a particular IDB is finished.
-Instead, all connections opened during a particular run of the extraction job remain open in the connection pool until the end of the job.
-Note, however, that a large connection pool does not imply significantly increased demand on RDBMS resources, because many of the connections will be idle for much of the time the job takes to execute.
+Instead, all connections opened during a run of the extraction or transformation job remain available in the connection pool for the life of the Genesys Info Mart instance.
+Subsequent runs of the extraction job can reuse pooled connections to IDB, and the extraction and transformation jobs can both reuse connections to the Info Mart database.